Transferring Designs to Fabric: Using the Sublimation Printer + Heat Presses

 The printer outputs in linear feet at a maximum width of 44 inch paper sizes.
 Please utilize the paper space ( layout) as efficiently as possible.

-TEST STRIP TEMPLATE: Print a free test strip .
+TEST STRIP TEMPLATE: WE RECOMMEND PRINTING A TEST STRIP BEFORE ANY LARGE FORMAT PRINT!
 Create a 6 inch (L) x 44 inch (W) test strip prior to the final print file.
 Use this to calibrate the heat settings for your material and test your file/color settings before going to print the full-size print.

 Use this link to download Digital Fabric Printer template files from Google Drive